-Essential Question: How does the candidate reflect on (citing evidence from Steps 1 and/or 2) the impact of their asset- and needs-based lesson planning, teaching, and informal assessment of student learning and instructional support personnel to analyze how effective the lesson was in supporting the whole class/small learning group and the 3 focus students in meeting the content-specific learning goal(s) and ELD goal(s) and creating a language-rich environment?
+Essential Question: How does the candidate reflect on (citing evidence from Steps 1 and/or 2) the impact of their asset- and needs-based lesson planning, teaching, and informal assessment of student learning and analyze how effective the lesson was in supporting the whole class and the 3 focus students in meeting the content-specific learning goal(s) and ELD goal(s)?

-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate provides no connection between the assets and needs of their students based on their disability(ies) and how they impacted the ways in which the lesson supported student learning.
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate provides no connection or understanding of how the assets and needs of their students impacted the ways in which the lesson supported student learning.
 OR Candidate does not describe the effectiveness of their instructional approach for students.
-OR Candidate does not describe how they create a language-rich environment for students.
-OR Candidate demonstrates a minor or narrow understanding of how the assets and needs of their students based on their disability(ies) impacted the ways in which the lesson supported student learning.
-Candidate minimally describes the effectiveness of their instructional approach to support learning for the whole class/small learning group and/or the 3 focus students in meeting the grade-level content-specific learning goal(s) and ELD goal(s) and creating a language-rich environment.
-Candidate minimally reflects on how they facilitated instructional support personnel to assist students in meeting the learning goal(s) and ELD goal(s).
+OR Candidate does not cite any evidence from Steps 1 and/or 2.
+Candidate demonstrates a minor or narrow understanding of how the assets and needs of their students impacted the ways in which the lesson supported student learning.
+Candidate minimally describes the effectiveness of their instructional approach to support learning for the whole class and/or 3 focus students in meeting the content-specific learning goal(s) and ELD goal(s).
 Candidate cites evidence from Steps 1 and/or 2 that is misaligned to and/or unsupportive of their reflection and analysis.
-Candidate clearly reflects on how their understanding of the assets and needs of their students based on their disability(ies) impacted the ways in which the lesson (instruction and informal assessment) supported student learning.
-Candidate analyzes how effective their instructional approach in supporting the whole class/small learning group and the 3 focus students in meeting the grade-level content-specific learning goal(s) and ELD goal(s) and creating a language- rich environment.
-Candidate reflects on how they collaborated with and facilitated instructional support personnel to assist students in meeting the grade- level learning goal(s) and ELD goal(s).
+Candidate clearly reflects on how their understanding of the assets and needs of their students impacted the ways in which the lesson (instruction and informal assessment) supported student learning.
+Candidate analyzes how effective their instructional approach was or was not in supporting the whole class and the 3 focus students in meeting the content-specific learning goal(s) and ELD goal(s).
 Candidate cites evidence from Steps 1 and/or 2 to support their reflection and analysis.
-All of Level 3, plus: Candidate provides a detailed rationale for why in-the-moment adaptations (accommodations and/or modifications) during this lesson were made to meet learning needs for the whole class/small learning group and the 3 focus students.
+All of Level 3, plus: Candidate provides a detailed rationale for how and why in-the-moment adaptations (accommodations and/or modifications) during this lesson were or were not made to meet learning needs for the whole class and the 3 focus students.
 Candidate's reflection on their lesson planning and instruction includes an understanding that affirming and validating the students' cultural and linguistic backgrounds influence student learning.
-All of Levels 3 & 4, plus: Candidate applies a deep understanding of UDL principles used during this lesson to support the whole class/small learning group and the 3 focus students in meeting the grade- level content- specific learning goal(s) and ELD goal(s).
+All of Levels 3 & 4, plus: Candidate's analysis and reflection demonstrate a coherent understanding of the principles of UDL used during this lesson to support the whole class and the 3 focus students in meeting the content-specific learning goal(s) and ELD goal(s).